Spokenvote/spokenvote/README.md

 ## Environment

 1. Postgres is being used both in development and production (edit the database.example.yml and save yours as database.yml)
-2. Run <a href="http://gembundler.com/">Bundler</a>in the project's root directory to install any needed gems.
+2. Run <a href="http://gembundler.com/">Bundler</a> in the project's root directory to install any needed gems.

 ## License